armthethinker/personal-site/projects/elementary.md

 Banks are not providing services in a way that pleases their users.
 When customers have problems, they are unlikely to contact the bank about it.
 Instead, users get frustrated and begin looking for new banks.
 This is especially true when banks charge “maintenance fees”.
 Without adequate communication, users wonder what these fees are for and suspect that the banks just want to take their money.

 ### Difficulty tracking expenses and budgeting
 When users want to know where their money is going, they track it.
-But, the tools provided to them by banks are insufficient. our data shows that most users do some form of expense tracking or budgeting.
+But, the tools provided to them by banks are insufficient.
+Our data shows that most users do some form of expense tracking or budgeting.
 Excel and mental-tracking are the most popular forms of estimating budgets.

 ### Unused savings options
 Often aware of savings options, few users have savings accounts or other investments.
 In interviews they remark that they “should have an account, but don’t”."